ALMORA TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO ALMORA

 Nearest City to Almora: Dehradun (357 Kms), Delhi City (364 Kms)

 At a distance of 64 km from Nainital, 50 km from Ranikhet, 357 km from Dehradun, and 364 km from Delhi, Almora, a scenic hill station in the Almora district is a famous hill resorts in Uttarakhand.
 It lies at an altitude of 1,651 m, amidst the southern part of the Kumaon Hills.
-It is a one of the popular summer weekend getaways from Delhi and also of one of the top Tourist places in Uttarakhand.
+It is a one of the popular hill stations near Delhi and also of one of the top Tourist places in Uttarakhand.

 Almora was founded in 1568 by Kalyan Chand during the rule of the Chand dynasty.
 Prior to that the region was under the control of Katyuri King Bhaichaldeo and he has donated part of this land to a Gujrati Brahmin Sri Chand Tiwari.
 In the days of the Chand Kings it was called Rajapur and was also mentioned over a number of ancient copper plates.
 Later it was occupied by British forces.